Dronehub/minijson/docs/specification.rst

 * If value's two highest bits are 0100 or 0101, then four lowest bits encode the number of elements, and the four highest bits encode type of the object:
   * 0100 - a list
-  * 0101 - an object
+  * 0101 - an object whose keys are all strings
+  * 0110 - an object whose keys are not all strings (see value of 19 and 20 to know how it's represented).
-  Standard representation for an object or list follows, sans the element count.
+  * Standard representation for a non-key-string object (value 19), string key object (value 11) or list (value 7) follows, sans the element count.
 * If value is zero, then next character is the length of the string followed by the string
 * If value is 1, then next data is signed int
 * If value is 2, then next data is signed short